-Unit 3 Movement skills and energy for physical activity Unit 4 Training to improve performance
+Unit 4 Training to improve performance

 In these units, you will explore the biomechanical and skill acquisition principles used to analyse human movement skills, as well as energy production from a physiological perspective.
 Additionally, you will investigate the relative contribution and interplay of the three energy systems, the associated causes of fatigue and strategies used to postpone fatigue and promote recovery.
 You will also analyse movement skills from a physiological, psychological and sociocultural perspective and evaluate chronic adaptations to training.
 Furthermore, you will analyse primary data and apply relevant training principles and methods to improve performance within physical activity.